Secret Society of Super Villains: Alexander Luthor Jr.'s Society

-Alexander Luthor Jr.'s intent was to gather together a cadre of supervillains to retrieve several key superheroes who have ties to the Multiverse to harness their residual temporal vibrations to recreate the Multiverse.
-Only Psycho-Pirate, who remembered the Multiverse, knew of this plan, as Alexander Luthor Jr. lied to the members of his inner circle, telling them that he was building a massive mind-erasing machine to use against all of the heroes in the DC Universe.
+Alexander Luthor Jr.'s intent was to gather together a cadre of supervillains to retrieve several key superheroes who have ties to the multiverse to harness their residual temporal vibrations to recreate the multiverse.
+Only Psycho-Pirate, who remembered the multiverse, knew of this plan, as Alexander Luthor Jr. lied to the members of his inner circle, telling them that he was building a massive mind-erasing machine.

-Playing on the fear of superheroes, retaliation for refusal, and the desire for power, Alexander created a Society the size of which (over 500 members) is larger than all previous incarnations combined.
-Out of all the villains in the DC Universe, the only one not even offered an invitation was Joker on the grounds that he was "too wild".

-The group, referred to simply as the Society, was featured in the miniseries Villains United as background characters and foils for the new Secret Six (consisting of six villains recruited by the real Lex Luthor, who refused their invitation to join the Society).
-The follow-up one-shot issue Villains United: Infinite Crisis Special #1 focused on the Society itself as they enacted Alexander Luthor Jr.'s back-up plan to conquer Earth in the event that his main plan failed.
-This led to a final battle, referred to as the Battle of Metropolis, where the Society, led by Doctor Psycho and Doomsday, made their final battle against the various heroes of the DC Universe.
+The group, referred to simply as the Society, was featured in the miniseries Villains United as background characters and foils for the new Secret Six (consisting of six villains recruited by the real Lex Luthor, who refused to join the Society).
+The follow-up one-shot issue Villains United: Infinite Crisis Special #1 focused on the Society as they enacted Alexander Luthor Jr.'s back-up plan to conquer Earth in the event that his main plan failed.

-At the end of Infinite Crisis, Alexander Luthor Jr. was killed by the Joker who was brought to him by Lex Luthor.
-Lex let Joker kill Alexander Luthor Jr. as part of his revenge for not including him in the Secret Society.
-Black Adam, betrayed by Alexander Luthor Jr., fought the Society in the Battle of Metropolis, tearing off Amazo's head, and returned to Khandaq to rule full-time.
+At the end of Infinite Crisis, Alexander Luthor Jr. is killed by the Joker.
+Black Adam, betrayed by Alexander Luthor Jr., returns to Khandaq to rule full-time.

-One Year Later

-One Year Later, most of the Society's inner circle is either in prison or has resigned from the group.
-Doctor Psycho was captured by the authorities after the Battle of Metropolis and is on trial in the Manhunter series.
-He has also appeared in Secret Six and Wonder Woman.
-Deathstroke the Terminator was apprehended by Green Arrow, but escaped and started recruiting members for the Titans East.

-With Talia returning to rule the League of Assassins, the Calculator remains the only original member of the "inner council" left running the Society.